This post may contain affiliate links.

 Preparing Your Game

-Print out the Bee Preschool Alphabet Matching Game (below), and laminate each page for durability.
+Print out the letter matching game (below), and laminate each page for durability.

 Once the pages are laminated, cut them apart so that you have a total of 52 alphabet cards (26 bees and 26 flowers).
 I prefer to use my paper cutter, because it is much faster!